Qantas94Heavy/nose-wheel-steering/source/README.md

 6. Click "Install" in the window that appears.

 ### Microsoft Edge (14.14393+):

+> Please note that Internet Explorer is *not* supported.

 1. Install Tampermonkey, if you have not already done so.
 2. Extract this ZIP file into an empty folder.